alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 What about **blockchain domains like ENS** (Ethereum Name Service) **or HNS** (Handshake)**?** We are working with all parties to combine Dfinity + Blockchain Domains, adding more and more options to peel off layers of centralization.
 We already have worked on experimental implementations, so expect news soon...

-## New Dfinity Features in Fleek.
+## New Dfinity Features in Fleek: Dfinity/ICP Gateway.
-Fleek's Dfinity/ICP Gateway.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/portal-gateway.webp)